qutoh/LMRL/README.md

 Shamelessly vibe-coded with Gemini.
 It apologizes for its error.
 ### 1. Function
-An LLM-driven narrative generation engine with a terminal-based user interface (TUI) and separate TCOD window.
+An LLM-driven setting-agnostic narrative generation engine with a terminal-based monitor and separate TCOD window.
 At its core, the application creates dynamic, interactive stories by simulating a cast of AI-controlled characters within a procedurally generated world.
-Key to its philosophy is the use of unreliable narrators with limited scope on the game - the NPCs are only given the shared context of the story and none of the internal world of the other characters.
-This naturally (hopefully) creates conflict with other characters that may have competing and secret goals and ambitions, though unfortunately it often just spills this out into the shared context like it's a book.
+A key design philosophy is the use of unreliable narrators with limited scope on the game - the NPCs are only given the shared context of the story and none of the internal world of the other characters.
+This naturally (hopefully) creates conflict with other characters that may have competing and secret goals and ambitions, though unfortunately it often just spills this out into the shared context like it's a book, and sometimes it's pretty dumb yeah.

 The user can observe the AI-driven story, or at any point, take control of a character to participate directly when it comes to their turn.

 <img width="1919" height="1038" alt="Image" src="https://github.com/user-attachments/assets/182d741e-67df-48cd-ab20-a9c84ca5d4b8" /><img width="1549" height="958" alt="image" src="https://github.com/user-attachments/assets/43b67266-704f-4eeb-a2e0-42fb803c4e40" /><img width="1713" height="1045" alt="image" src="https://github.com/user-attachments/assets/4dbaa97c-bb4b-4e77-b612-d18aa43b6d48" />

 The system is designed to be highly configurable, managing everything from world creation and character personalities to tile information and level features.
-Whether or not it does anything to the game is a crapshoot.
+Whether or not that does anything to the game is a crapshoot, Gemini likes to randomly drop functions and I'm too damn tired and fogged from RA to do a systematic review.

 ### 2. Key Features